cse163/book/book_source/source/module-6-efficiency/lesson-18-memory/memory-hiearchy.md

 :align: center
 ```

 As you go down the pyramid, the amount of memory variable generally increases.
-At the top registers provide on the order of 1 kilobyte of space while you can get up to terabytes of space on your hard disk or SSD.
+At the top, registers provide on the order of 1 kilobyte of space, while you can get up to terabytes of space on your hard disk or SSD.
 However, the increasing volume also comes at an increasing access time.
 This means it takes longer and longer for your computer to actually access the data as you go down the pyramid.

 There is a cute analogy to give you a sense of scale how much slower reading/writing to disk is in comparison to accessing a register.
 Since people generally confuse you with millennials, they assume you also enjoy avocado toast as much as we do.
 So think of fetching data being like the processing of fetching an avocado to make avocado toast.